 - Each province and territory is responsible for creating the legislation and regulation under which a business in the securities industry must operate.
 Outside of Quebec (where the regulatory body is the Autorite des marches financiers), the financial sector is regulated separately by the Office of the Superintendent of Financial Institutions (OSFI) - The Canadian Securities Administrators (CSA) is an umbrella organization of Canada's ten provincial and three territorial securities regulators.
-The mission is to improve, co-ordinate, and harmonize regulation of the Canadian capital markets - Self-regulatory organizations (SROs) are private industry organizations to which the provincial regulatory bodies have granted the privilege of regulating their own members.
+Its mission is to develop a national regulatory system that fosters fair, efficient, and vibrant capital markets in which investors are protected from unfair, improper and fraudulent practices - Self-regulatory organizations (SROs) are private industry organizations to which the provincial regulatory bodies have granted the privilege of regulating their own members.
 SROs include the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association (MFDA).
 If an SRO rule differs from a provincial rule, the more stringent rule applies